codinsonn/codinsonn.dev/packages/@aetherspace/core/README.md

 ---

-I firmly believe the opinionated toolbelt and core-concepts provided by the template repo will bring major benefits in terms of speed and efficiency.
+I firmly believe the opinionated toolbelt and core-concepts will bring major benefits in terms of speed and efficiency.

-However, **if you wish, you can actually ignore most of these core-concepts** Aetherspace promotes, and still benefit from (only) the universal setup.
+However, **if you wish, you can actually ignore most of these core-concepts**, and still benefit from (only) the universal setup.

 For example:
 - You can avoid using `SWR`, `@expo/html-elements` or even `Zod` schemas yourself, even when keeping automations